Cecil Fielder: Detroit Tigers

 On January 15, 1990, Fielder signed a two-year, $3 million contract with the Detroit Tigers.
 In his first season with the Tigers, Fielder hit .277 while leading the major leagues with 51 home runs and 132 RBIs in 159 games.
 On the last day of the Tigers' season at Yankee Stadium, Fielder hit his 50th and 51st home runs to become the 11th player in MLB history — and only the second in the previous 25 years — to reach the 50-home-run plateau.
 No Tigers player had turned the mark since Hank Greenberg slugged 58 in 1938, and no Tiger player has reached 50 home runs since.
+It was the bright spot on a team that finished with just 79 wins, with Fielder being the first player to hit 50 home runs on a team with a losing record since Ralph Kiner in 1949.

 Fielder, whose previous high mark was 14 with Toronto in 1987, provided a sudden and unexpected emergence as a legitimate slugger.
 In addition to home runs and RBIs, Fielder also led the majors in slugging percentage (.592) and strikeouts (182), and he led the American League in total bases (339).
 After the season, he finished as the runner-up for the AL MVP Award.
 In 1990, Fielder also became the ninth major leaguer to record two three-home run games in a season.

 Fielder enjoyed a successful second season with the Tigers in 1991, batting .261 with 44 home runs and 133 RBIs in 162 games.
 He again led the majors in home runs and RBIs, and joined Hank Greenberg (1937–38) as the only Tiger players at that time to hit 40 or more homers in consecutive seasons (Miguel Cabrera joined Fielder and Greenberg in 2012–13).
 Fielder was the runner-up in the AL MVP balloting for the second consecutive year.

 On January 29, 1992, Fielder avoided salary arbitration by agreeing to a one-year, $4.5 million contract, which at the time set a record for highest salary by an arbitration-eligible player.
 Fielder responded by hitting 35 home runs and leading the league in RBIs (124) for the third consecutive season, becoming the first American Leaguer since Babe Ruth to do so.